 - In a blender or food processor, finely chop all the ingredients for the sauce.
 Taste, adjust the seasonings according to your preferences and set aside.

-- Heat the sauce in a pan and allow to caramelize a bit (DO NOT ALLOW TO BURN!).
+- Pour in the sauce and allow to caramelize a bit (DO NOT ALLOW TO BURN!).

 - Add the chicken thighs and cook over high heat, turning often, until the sauce thickens and coats the chicken thighs.